 Ultimately, the game helps students to start thinking like an economist when considering how the free enterprise system works and how government intervention will distort those outcomes.
 It’s fantastic to see the light bulbs start turning on throughout the game as students realize the costs of a minimum wage.

-Recently, the O’Neil Center for Global Markets and Freedom at Southern Methodist University requested that Dr. Ginn write a unit for their series “Teaching Free Enterprise in Texas” that teaches high school teachers in Texas about key economic principles.
+For the last three years, I've worked with SMU's O’Neil Center for Global Markets and Freedom to present my unit in their series “Teaching Free Enterprise in Texas” that teaches high school teachers in Texas about key economic principles.
 This series of publications are compliant with Texas' TEKS (state standards) and include the benefits of the free enterprise system with regards to international trade, fiscal policy, and other important areas.
-Dr. Ginn published a unit on “Labor Market Economics” that includes the minimum wage game, and will present this to high school teachers statewide.
+My unit on “Labor Market Economics” includes the minimum wage game that I've presented to hundreds of public school teachers statewide.

 The best path to prosperity is through free enterprise, individual liberty, and personal responsibility—the pillars of improving everyone’s well-being that we promote at the Texas Public Policy Foundation.
 Unfortunately, these are concepts that many students never learn.
 With the Foundation’s outreach to high school students on these important principles, there’s a better chance that many will think like an economist and help provide a brighter future for all.

 Free market economist with leanings towards Chicago and Austrian schools of economics.
 Hard rock drummer.
 Classical liberal.
 First gen college graduate at Texas Tech.
 Hometown H-town.
 Work at TPPF to find ways to let people prosper.
 Live the dad life in Round Rock, TX.
 Views=mine.